raygpt/phone-anxiety/README.md

 5. The data in the database will consist of "opening" and "appointment" events in a random order of days and hours, but returned data should be sorted in ascending order by days and hours.

+6. Openings can be marked as "weekly_recurring" which means that they only exist once in the database but the algorithm is expected to account for these openings reoccurring every seven days.

 6. The query should be optimized for performance and work well on large datasets.

 # How to run